NHSDigital/nhs-notify-reporting/README.md

 #### How do I define a new projection/aggregation?

-- Define a new table definition [here](/infrastructure/terraform/components/reporting/scripts/sql/tables/)
+- Specify the DDL for the new table definition [here](/infrastructure/terraform/components/reporting/scripts/sql/tables/)
-- Define the ingestion query [here](/infrastructure/terraform/components/reporting/scripts/sql/queries/)
+- Specify the SQL to define the ingestion query [here](/infrastructure/terraform/components/reporting/scripts/sql/queries/)
-- (Optionally) define the data migration query [here](/infrastructure/terraform/components/reporting/scripts/sql/migration/)
+- (Optionally) specify the data migration query [here](/infrastructure/terraform/components/reporting/scripts/sql/migration/)
 - Add the query & table to the step function [here](/infrastructure/terraform/components/reporting/sfn_state_machine_athena.tf)

 The filename should be the same in all 3 folders, and should be the same as the value added to the step function (less the sql suffix).